GNSS clock comparison · holdout discipline · results you can defend

 You receive outputs

-Corrected series + evaluation report.
+Post-processed series + evaluation report.
 Method remains confidential.

 train ∩ test = ∅ · ship outputs, not recipes · typical ≠ universal until your pilot runs